tendermint/tendermint/docs/specification/new-spec/p2p/connection.md

-## P2P Multiplex Connection
+# P2P Multiplex Connection

-...

 ## MConnection

 `MConnection` is a multiplex connection that supports multiple independent streams with distinct quality of service guarantees atop a single TCP connection.
-Each stream is known as a `Channel` and each `Channel` has a globally unique byte id.
+Each stream is known as a `Channel` and each `Channel` has a globally unique *byte id*.
-Each `Channel` also has a relative priority that determines the quality of service of the `Channel` in comparison to the others.
+Each `Channel` also has a relative priority that determines the quality of service of the `Channel` compared to other `Channel`s.
-The byte id and the relative priorities of each `Channel` are configured upon initialization of the connection.
+The *byte id* and the relative priorities of each `Channel` are configured upon initialization of the connection.

-The `MConnection` supports three packet types: Ping, Pong, and Msg.
+The `MConnection` supports three packet types:

+- Ping
+- Pong
+- Msg

 ### Ping and Pong

 The ping and pong messages consist of writing a single byte to the connection; 0x1 and 0x2, respectively.

-When we haven't received any messages on an `MConnection` in a time `pingTimeout`, we send a ping message.
+When we haven't received any messages on an `MConnection` in time `pingTimeout`, we send a ping message.
-When a ping is received on the `MConnection`, a pong is sent in response only if there are no other messages to send and the peer has not sent us too many pings.
+When a ping is received on the `MConnection`, a pong is sent in response only if there are no other messages to send and the peer has not sent us too many pings (how many is too many?).

-If a pong or message is not received in sufficient time after a ping, disconnect from the peer.
+If a pong or message is not received in sufficient time after a ping, the peer is disconnected from.

 ### Msg

-Messages in channels are chopped into smaller msgPackets for multiplexing.
+Messages in channels are chopped into smaller `msgPacket`s for multiplexing.

 ```
 type msgPacket struct {